1m1-github/FairPortfolio.jl/README.md

 <br></br>
 ## <p align="center">Abstract</p>
-<p align="center">This <a href="https://github.com/2i2i/whitepaper/blob/main/Notes.md#whitepaper">whitepaper</a> describes a method of creating an stable, optimal portfolio based on arbitrary list of assets. </p>
+<p align="center">This <a href="https://github.com/2i2i/whitepaper/blob/main/Notes.md#whitepaper">whitepaper</a> describes a method of creating an stable, optimal portfolio based on arbitrary list of assets.
+The model was practically tested vs other existing models and resulted in significantly better results, though the test data is not provided here.
+The result is achieved via simplications of multiple types.</p>
 <br></br>

 # <b>I. Introduction</b>